tensorflow/tfx/docs/guide/transform.md

 As mentioned above, the Transform component invokes TFDV to compute both pre-transform and post-transform statistics.
 TFDV takes as input an optional [StatsOptions](https://github.com/tensorflow/data-validation/blob/master/tensorflow_data_validation/statistics/stats_options.py) object.
-Users may wish to configure this object to enable certain additonal statistics (e.g. NLP statistics) or to set thresholds that are validated (e.g. min / max token frequency).
+Users may wish to configure this object to enable certain additional statistics (e.g. NLP statistics) or to set thresholds that are validated (e.g. min / max token frequency).
 To do so, define a `stats_options_updater_fn` in the module file.